Achieving Speech Privacy in Acoustically-Challenging Environments

 What defines an “acoustic nightmare”?
 A high school gymnasium is a good example of one.
 You remember how loud those could get: how sound tended to bounce around and echo, and how conversations whispered in one corner could seemingly be heard everywhere else in the building!

 Though most offices aren’t built in gymnasiums, they’re often built in similar acoustic environments.
 The aesthetic value of a converted warehouse, for example, with its exposed brick walls and open ceiling attracts many businesses.
 Others have hardwood floors or tile, which also look very nice.
 Unfortunately, there’s an acoustic trade-off for such aesthetics.
-The reason such decorative touches make speech privacy such a challenge are fairly straightforward: hard surfaces reflect sound, and whether you’re in a gymnasium or a converted warehouse, there’s little to absorb sound waves.
+The reason such decorative touches make speech privacy such a challenge is fairly straightforward: hard surfaces reflect sound, and whether you’re in a gymnasium or a converted warehouse, there’s little to absorb sound waves.

 Absorb, Block, and Cover – “The ABC’s” – represent the three ways you can improve your acoustic environment and achieve necessary privacy levels.